 Planning & Design Loans cover costs incurred in the planning and design phase of a water infrastructure project.
-These loans are 0% interest.
+These short-term loans are currently being offered at 0% interest and will be offered to eligible projects in the fundable range.
 Eligible costs include engineering fees, surveys, environmental or geological studies, and other costs related to project plan preparation.
 The loans must be rolled into a Water Bank capital improvement project or repaid in 3 years.
+(Note, if combined with a construction loan, the total Short-term Construction Loan term may extend up to five (5) full fiscal years).